CBIIT/cmbiobank-tools/cmb-products/README.md

 The hard work is done by executing [`rave-reduce.r`](../rave-reduce).
-Note that both the script file and the rave-reduce config file must be available to `cnmb-products` and specified in the `cmb-products.yaml` configuration.
+Note that both the script file and the rave-reduce config file must be available to `cmb-products` and specified in the `cmb-products.yaml` configuration.

 The script logs events and inputs, including system command lines.
 The